Content theory: Socio-cultural theory

 In more Westernized communities, segregation between adults and children participating in work-related tasks is a common practice.
 As a result of this, these adolescents demonstrate less internalized motivation to do things within their environment than their parents.
 However, when the motivation to participate in activities is a prominent belief within the family, the adolescents autonomy is significantly higher.
 This therefore demonstrates that when collaboration and non-segregative tasks are norms within a child's upbringing, their internal motivation to participate in community tasks increases.
 When given opportunities to work collaboratively with adults on shared tasks during childhood, children will therefore become more intrinsically motivated through adulthood.

 Social motivation is tied to one's activity in a group.
 It cannot form from a single mind alone.
 For example, bowling alone is naught but the dull act of throwing a ball into pins, and so people are much less likely to smile during the activity alone, even upon getting a strike because their satisfaction or dissatisfaction does not need to be communicated, and so it is internalized.
 However, when with a group, people are more inclined to smile regardless of their results because it acts as a positive communication that is beneficial for pleasurable interaction and teamwork.
 Thus the act of bowling becomes a social activity as opposed to a dull action because it becomes an exercise in interaction, competition, team building and sportsmanship.
 It is because of this phenomenon that studies have shown that people are more intrigued in performing mundane activities so long as there is company because it provides the opportunity to interact in one way or another, be it for bonding, amusement, collaboration, or alternative perspectives.
 Examples of activities that one may not be motivated to do alone but could be done with others for the social benefit are things such as throwing and catching a baseball with a friend, making funny faces with children, building a treehouse, and performing a debate.

 Push and pull

 Push

-Push motivations are those where people push themselves towards their goals or to achieve something, such as the desire for escape, rest & relaxation, prestige, health & fitness, adventure, and social interaction.
+Push motivations are those where people push themselves towards their goals or to achieve something, such as the desire for escape, rest and relaxation, prestige, health and fitness, adventure, and social interaction.

 However, with push motivation, it's also easy to get discouraged when there are obstacles present in the path of achievement.
 Push motivation acts as a willpower and people's willpower is only as strong as the desire behind the willpower.

 Additionally, a study has been conducted on social networking and its push and pull effects.
 One thing that is mentioned is "Regret and dissatisfaction correspond to push factors because regret and dissatisfaction are the negative factors that compel users to leave their current service provider."
 So we now know that Push motivations can also be a negative force.
 In this case, that negative force is regret and dissatisfaction.